Nanabell/command-manager/README.md

     }
 }
 ```
-Additionally, if you are using Kapt add it to kapts annotation processing as well
+Additionally, if you are using Kapt add it to kapt's annotation processing as well
 ```shell
 kapt {
     arguments {